ericktgarcia/CS205FinalProject/README.md

 # CS205FinalProject

 ## Run the Sampler
-First, we must compile the model.
+First, we must compile the sampler.
 The easiest way to do this is to get an interactive job.
-We request two nodes, so we can test the compiled model when we finish.
+We request two nodes, so we can test the compiled sampler when we finish.

 `srun --pty -p test -n 2 --mem 500M -t 0-06:00 /bin/bash`